MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 The approach is to copy and paste the necessasry folders across to the client repo as detailed below:

-Assets
+Unity  Project
 =======

+The root of the repo is a blank Unity project with some added assets.

-Copy and paste all subfolders and files to the existing Assets folder in client repo Unity project
+Copy and paste all /Assets subfolders and files to the existing Assets folder in client repo Unity project

 The code here helps with automated builds and includes various helper files.

+You can build out this project to the WindowsSolution folders as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.

 WindowsSolution
 ====================